aws-samples/amazon-sagemaker-secure-mlops/predeploy-iam-setup.md

 ```

 #### Step 4
-Deploy target account roles (for a trival single-account deployment use case):
+Deploy target account roles (for a trivial single-account deployment use case):
 ```sh
 ENV_NAME=ds-team
 ADMIN_ACCOUNT_ID=<id of the dev account where SageMaker Studio will be deployed>